Liquid courage, Uncle Jack, party in a bottle…these are all names commonly used when it comes to describing our national pastime: drinking alcohol.

 Contrary to what we’d like to believe, alcohol is literally poisonous to the body.
 Once consumed, the body makes every effort to rid itself of the poison.

-What’s more, alcohol directly affects your bodies’ ability to maintain healthy blood sugar levels by inhibiting the secretion of insulin.
-The insulin hormone is secreted whenever the body is introduced to a component that’s processed as a sugar (think carbohydrates, desserts, fruit, etc).
+What’s more, alcohol directly affects your body’s ability to maintain healthy blood sugar levels by inhibiting the secretion of insulin.
+The insulin hormone is secreted whenever the body is introduced to a component that’s processed as sugar (think carbohydrates, desserts, fruit, etc).

 If your body is unable to stabilize blood sugar levels because of alcohol’s effect on insulin, it will store those extra sugars in your body in the form of body fat!

 Aside from decreasing insulin sensitivity, alcohol can also lower the body’s blood sugar when consumed on an empty stomach, leading to hypoglycemia (low blood sugar levels).

 Working out naturally lowers blood sugar, so if you have as few as two drinks in a day and then engage in physical activity, energy levels will plummet.
 This lack of energy will be a detriment to your fitness goals and possibly cause even more life-threatening health problems…aside from the possibility of passing out on the treadmill.

 A surplus of calories will increase your weight because your body can’t utilize those calories as energy but rather stores them as fat.
 In addition to the extra calories and sugar introduced to the body through alcohol, drinking during a meal has been shown to increase the amount of calories you consume by 20 percent.

 In fact, the average individual will consume 33 percent more calories in a meal with alcohol than without.